 Most of the birdlife of The Pans recedes with the waters, but a few species remain.
 Ostrich, plovers, and the secretary bird linger on the fringes, and many visitors appreciate the challenge of searching for these tenacious types!
 A few snakes, lizards, and tortoises stay too, and the mammals in residence include aardvark, aardwolf, and the marsh mongoose, also known as the meerkat.
 Meeting the meerkats of The Pans is a real highlight of any trip here – they are absolutely charming!

-Finally, let’s look at the Central Kalahari region.
-As mentioned above, this has the Big Two, lion and leopard, rather than the full Big Five.
+As mentioned above, the Central Kalahari has the Big Two, lion and leopard, rather than the full Big Five.
 However, if you feel like visiting a remoter area than the better-known parks and reserves, the Central Kalahari might just be your perfect pick.
-There are cheetah here too, as well as the bulk of all the herbivores found in the northern parts of Botswana.
-It is just that you have to search pretty hard for the wildlife!
+There are cheetah here too, in addition to the bulk of all the herbivores found in the northern parts of Botswana.
+It’s just that you have to search pretty hard for the wildlife!
 But once you have found it, and once the sheer beauty of the area has shone through, you will not wish you were anywhere else.
-It’s spellbinding here!
+It’s spellbinding!

 So, in summary, Botswana may be a land of contrasts in some respects, but wherever you choose to spend your safari time you will not be disappointed.
 The Delta, Moremi, the Linyanti, Chobe, The Pans, the Central Kalahari… if any of these areas appeals, just let us know!
 We can make sure you get the best of Botswana, including excellent opportunities to view any particular wildlife.